mscrnt/ubuntu-desktop-docker/README.md

               count: all
 ```

-Fill in the blanks in the docker-compose.yml file:
+Fill in the blanks in the docker-compose.yaml file:
-- TZ: Your time zone (e.g., America/Los_Angeles).
-- HOST_OS: Your host operating system .
-- HOST_HOSTNAME: Your host machine's hostname
-- NVIDIA_VISIBLE_DEVICES: The GPU device UUID you want to use (e.g., GPU-c992f41b-0660-76aa-796a-5065d2a1fbca).
-- NVIDIA_DRIVER_CAPABILITIES: NVIDIA driver capabilities (e.g., all).
 - USER: The username for the container user
 - PASSWORD: The password for the container user .
 - VNCPASSWORD: The VNC password for the container user